thekakamask/BlurOmatic/README.md

    - Added task tagging using .addTag(TAG_OUTPUT) to monitor specific tasks.
    - Final image result is now displayed in the UI with a "See File" button.

+🧪 Instrumented Worker Tests Added :
+   - Created full integration tests for CleanupWorker, BlurWorker, and SaveImageToFileWorker using TestListenableWorkerBuilder.
+   - Validates success status and output URI correctness after each worker execution.

 ## ❌ **NEXT UPDATES**

-   - Write UI tests for the worker sequence.
+   - This app is now finish.

 ## 📋 **Features**